Legal Issues & Disability

 - Identify him/herself in a timely manner as an individual with a disability when requesting

-protection from discrimination or accommodation from the Coordinator of Disability
+protection from discrimination or accommodation from the coordinator of accessibility

 - Provide documentation from a qualified source that verifies the nature of the disability,